 Another great idea to get ready for the first day of school is reading books about other kids and favorite characters who are ALSO worried about the first day of school.
 Stories featuring the Berenstain Bears, Amelia Bedelia, Curious George and more can help your child practice what it might feel like to be anxious about school and learn great strategies for having fun instead!

-Use your indyPL Library Card to check out books about starting school at any of our locations, or check out e-books and audiobooks about starting school from OverDrive Kids right to your device!
-If you have never used OverDrive before, you can learn how to use it for both e-books and audiobooks.
+Use your Library Card to check out books about starting school at any of our locations, or check out e-books and audiobooks about starting school from OverDrive Kids right to your device!
+If you have never borrowed from Libby before, Libby directions and a Libby video tutorial are available, as well as OverDrive Support.

 Click on the book covers below to listen to more video read aloud stories about starting school right now!
 It’s starting school storytime online!
 Did you like these?
-You can find more stories at Free Video Read Alouds and enjoy even more themed reading and activity fun at IndyPL’s DIY Online Storytimes at Home.
+You can find more stories at Free Video Read Alouds and enjoy even more themed reading and activity fun at the Library’s DIY Online Storytimes at Home.

 Kindergarten Jitters – More Books to Check Out